Home Appraisal Checklist

 The first step involves a comparable market analysis.
 This means an appraiser will compare your home to similar properties sold in your area within the last six months.
 These are called comparables, or comps.

 Then comes the on-site visit.
 This can last from 20 minutes to a couple hours, depending on the size of your property.
-Afterwards, it can take a few days to a few weeks for the appraiser to complete a written report.
+Afterwards, it can take a few days to a few weeks for the appraiser to complete an appraisal report.

 If you’re ready to sell but don’t know how much your house is worth, an appraisal is a great place to start.
 It can guide your asking price, and it can even reveal opportunities to add value before listing.